 See Section 4.9.1.3, "Divide-By-Zero Exception (#Z)," for more information about the divide-by-zero exception.
 See Section 11.5.4, "Handling SIMD Floating-Point Exceptions in Software," for information on handling unmasked exceptions.

-The divide-by-zero exception is not affected by the flush-to-zero mode or by the denormals-are-zeros mode.
+The divide-by-zero exception is not affected by the flush-to-zero mode at a single-instruction boundary.